CeciliaSwe/portfolio-1st/README.md

 #### Imagery
 Images on index page and courses page are meant to emphasize the information on the page and be inspiring at the same time.
 #### Typography
+Noto Sans JP from Google Fonts is used, with Sans Serif as fallback font.

 ### Structure